Waltham watches values vary tremendously. Finding the value of a Waltham or any collectible watch needs to take into account many factors.

 Buying and Selling Waltham Watches

-Buying or selling a Waltham watch is relatively straight forward.
-There is a ready market for Waltham watches and many antique and vintage watch dealers are happy to deal with these collectible watches.
-Waltham watches can also bought and sold on online auction sites such as eBay.
+Buying or selling a Waltham watch is relatively straightforward.
+There is a ready market for Waltham watches, and many antique and vintage watch dealers are happy to deal with these collectible watches.
+Waltham watches can also be bought and sold on online auction sites such as eBay.
 There are many advantages to buying and selling watches on eBay, not least the fact that it gives buyers and sellers a worldwide market place in which to operate.
 There are also downsides, however, and a seller or buyer should make sure that they research the potential pitfalls before proceeding.

-Waltham watches are very collectible and can be a great addition to a collection.
+Waltham watches are very collectible and can be a great addition to a collection of antique pocket watches or wristwatches.
 They are also a good vintage watch to own if you are looking for a slice of real American history.